For anyone who feels that coaching skills are going to be beneficial to their (professional) lives.

 You can start this part as soon as you’ve finished Phase 1 Module A (after the interview with the trainers to confirm suitability to do your practicum with The ICCI).

-Please be aware that we do not accept you automatically to Module B. We need to see that you’ve demonstrated enough growth and that you’re ready to take your first steps with people outside the course as their helper.
+Please be aware that we do not accept you automatically to Module B. We need to see that you’ve demonstrated enough growth and that you’re ready to take your first steps with people outside the course as their helpers.
 Please don’t worry: most students pass on to Module B, however, some will not (and they’ll know about it enough in advance).

 For entering Phase 1, Module A – Foundation for Coaching – Introduction: No special requirements.
 We do however ask you to take this questionnaire to make sure that you’re ready to start your journey in the world of coaching.